About vision impairment, low vision and blindness

 - genetic conditions like albinism and retinitis pigmentosa

 - illnesses that happen to some very premature babies or babies that have particular problems during their birth

-- conditions like paediatric glaucoma, cataracts and cancer – for example, retinoblastoma
+- conditions like paediatric glaucoma or cataracts and cancers like retinoblastoma

-- infections by particular viruses during pregnancy – for example, rubella, cytomegalovirus, sexually transmitted infection, toxoplasmosis and so on.
+- infections with particular viruses during pregnancy – for example, rubella, cytomegalovirus, sexually transmitted infection, toxoplasmosis and so on

 Early signs and symptoms of vision impairment

-Children who have vision loss might have normal-looking eyes.
+Children who have vision impairment might have normal-looking eyes.
 Often, it will be something about a child’s behaviour or the way he uses his eyes that makes you think there might be a problem with the way he sees.

 Most babies start to focus on faces and objects by 4-5 weeks of age.
 By about 6-8 weeks, most babies will start smiling at the familiar faces and things they see.
-But if a baby has vision impairment, you might notice she has trouble doing this.
+But if a baby has a vision impairment, you might notice she has trouble doing this.

 - eyes move quickly from side to side (nystagmus), jerk or wander randomly

 - They don’t seem to make eye contact with family and friends.

 - eyes don’t react to bright light being turned on in the room

 - pupils seem white or cloudy rather than black – you might notice this in photos.

 An older child might:

 - hold things up close to her face

 - say she is tired or rub her eyes a lot

 - turn or tilt her head or cover one eye when looking at things up close

 - get tired after looking at things up close – for example, reading, drawing or playing handheld games

 - seem to see better during the day than at night

 - seem clumsy – for example, she might knock things over or trip often.

 Diagnosis of vision impairment

 Getting a diagnosis is the first step to the right intervention.